ics414t3/ics414t3.github.io/index.md

 ## Developer Guide
 First, install [Meteor](https://www.meteor.com/install).

-Next, go to the [OSMICS hithub page](https://github.com/ics414t3/ics-osm). and make a copy of the repo to your local computer.
+Next, go to the [OSMICS github page](https://github.com/ics414t3/ics-osm). and make a copy of the repo to your local computer.

 Then, cd into the app directory and use: